 Can any dish be simpler to cook than steamed whole fish?
-The only real work involved is the preparation.
+The only real work involved in cooking this steamed pompano with ginger sauce is the preparation.
 After that, just place the fish in the steamer and leave it to cook for 30 to 45 minutes depending on the size of the fish.
 No stirring, no nothing.
 Very few utensils to wash.
 And, unlike fried whole fish, no oil splatters to clean up afterwards.

 I love steamed whole fish.
 But not all kinds of fish are good for steaming.
 My top preferences are tilapia and pompano and both are available all-year round in wet markets.
 Tilapia can either be saltwater or freshwater; pompano is either dark gray or silver.
 The dark dray pompano is the common variety.
 The silver pompano, or mestiza, is something I don’t see too often.
 In fact, it wasn’t until a few months ago that I became aware that there is pompano other than the dark gray variety.